 Sister Karen Martin

-On Thursday, December 8 — Feast of the Immaculate Conception — Karen Martin made her First Monastic Profession, leaving the novice phase of formation to become a sister of the Benedictine community of the Monastery of St. Gertrude.
+On Saturday, August 15, 2020 — Feast of the Assumption — Sister Karen Martin made her Perpetual Monastic Profession, the final promise made in becoming a sister of the Benedictine community of the Monastery of St. Gertrude.

 Sister Karen was born in Perham, Minnesota, to a farming family.
 She grew up Lutheran and while less-than-enthusiastic about church itself, she loved the organ music.
 As she grew through a childhood that she calls a “journey of forgiveness,” she began to feel a deep sense of the presence of God.